 Wheelchair prescriptions are based on individual need.
 If you have any of the following conditions, you may benefit from one:

 - musculoskeletal issues

-- broken bones or injury to the legs
+- broken bones or injury to the legs or feet

 - neurological issues